mcastling/mcastling.github.io/NUItutorials/creating-custom-view-controls.md

     },
 ~~~

-Styling gives the UI designer the ability to change the look and feel of the view without any code changes.
+Styling gives the UI designer the ability to change the look and feel of the View without any code changes.

 | Normal Style | Customized Style |
 |:------------:|:----------------:|